Sunday Reset Ritual for Mental Health: How to Stop Sunday Anxiety and Prevent Burnout

 1. They are based on the idea of perfection

-Cleaning the whole house on Sunday isn’t something that can be done.
+Cleaning the whole house on Sunday is not realistic for most people.

 2. They don’t account for emotional processing